 Desk Size Options: 32", 36"

 The popular no-frills FEZiBO Standing Desk is a reasonable option for the price.
 With a sliding x-style spring, it raises straight up and down, resting in its footprint in the lowest position.
 The gas spring is well-tuned on this model, offering smooth, intuitive, and almost effortless height adjustment.
 We appreciate the large adjustment range, which is essential if you are on the taller end of the spectrum.
 If you prefer to have the option to ditch the keyboard tray, it is easy to install or remove.
 This riser also features a tablet/phone slot in the front of the workstation, and the keyboard tray is wide enough to accommodate a standard keyboard and mouse.

-Out of the box, the FEZiBO requires some extra time and attention to install the keyboard tray.
+Right out of the box, installing the FEZiBO keyboard tray requires some extra time and attention.
 The assembly instructions are somewhat difficult to follow, but the pieces fit together intuitively — just be sure you install the brackets on the correct side of the keyboard tray.
 The product comes with three foam pads to install on your keyboard tray as surface protectors.
 It might be a good idea to place the riser on your desk and then place the foam pads on the keyboard tray where the tray makes contact with your desk.
 Our biggest concern with this product is that ours wobbled like a patio table at a dive bar.
 To give it a fighting chance, our lead reviewer wedged the equivalent of several sugar packets under one of the feet.
 Once stabilized, the desk was balanced enough to forget our initial concerns.
 Finally, akin to other pneumatic risers, this one does require some muscle to urge the workstation down.Maximum Weight: 37.5 lbs

 Product Weight: 33.71 lbs

 Work Surface Dimensions: 36" (W) x 15.7" (D)